 This allows employees to get a brand new bike and spread the cost over 18 months, the cost is recovered from your gross salary, giving you tax and national insurance savings.

-Reduced charges and advanced bookings for a whole range of activities at Council sport centres.
+The employee passport for leisure give employees reduced charges and advanced bookings for a whole range of activities at Council sport centres.

 We provide an independent confidential telephone service that's available 24 hours a day, every day of the year.
 They offer a professional counselling, information and advice service.
 Access to the service is for all employees and their immediate family.